1975 Plymouth Duster

 The second-generation Duster was a 3-door liftback, and the third-generation cars were either a 3-door or a 5-door hatchback.
 Both of the latter generations were front-engine, front-wheel drive models, and featured smaller engines than the first generation – in part due to new emissions regulations.

-Plymouth Duster's for Sale on eBay
+1975 Plymouth Duster for Sale